HoboVR-Labs/docs.hobovrlabs.org/openvr/introduction.rst

 Driver Directory
 ^^^^^^^^^^^^^^^^

-Driver directories have only 1 mandatory component, a ``driver.vrdrivermanifest`` file, which describes how the contents of the driver directory will be used.
+Driver directories have only 1 mandatory component: a ``driver.vrdrivermanifest`` file, which describes how the contents of the driver directory will be used.
 See `Driver Manifest File`_.

 Everything else is technically optional, but you won't have a driver otherwise so yeah.